 When it comes to decoupling EU citizenship from cross-border mobility, AG Sharpston has repeatedly shone a piercing light on the inherent contradiction in a citizenship status that only gives rights when moving between Member States.
 Her analysis in Zambrano of the “paradoxical” proposition that EU citizenship might protect the right to move between Member States but not the right to simply reside in one, was elegant and forensic.
-Noting that EU law would protect a national of one Member State who had been born in and always lived in another Member State, she suggested that this “implies that the ‘right to reside’ is a free-standing right, rather than a right that is linked by some legal umbilical cord to the right to move”.
-When discussing the incidental ways that people could engage EU law, she noted that insisting on physical movement between Member States before residence rights as a citizen of the Union could be invoked, “risks being both strange and illogical” such that “[l]ottery rather than logic would seem to be governing the exercise of EU citizenship rights”.
+Noting that EU law would protect a national of one Member State who had been born in and always lived in another Member State, she suggested that this ‘implies that the ‘right to reside’ is a free-standing right, rather than a right that is linked by some legal umbilical cord to the right to move’.
+When discussing the incidental ways that people could engage EU law, she noted that insisting on physical movement between Member States before residence rights as a citizen of the Union could be invoked, ‘risks being both strange and illogical’ such that ‘[l]ottery rather than logic would seem to be governing the exercise of EU citizenship rights’.

-The Opinion noted that other citizenship rights had been invoked independently of cross-border movement, (in e.g. Garcia Avello, Chen and Rottmann) in order to “recommend that the Court now recognise the existence of that free-standing right of residence”.
+The Opinion noted that other citizenship rights had been invoked independently of cross-border movement, (in e.g. Garcia Avello, Chen and Rottmann) in order to ‘recommend that the Court now recognise the existence of that free-standing right of residence’.
 The Court took up this invitation (albeit in notoriously brief and laconic fashion).
 Sharpston’s tour de force of an Opinion was thus hugely influential in persuading the Court that if it followed its own logic in Rottmann, the EU citizenship-based right to reside in the EU must not be contingent upon having exercised the right to move, creating a watershed moment in EU citizenship case law, and a whole new genre of rights (and rights restrictions).
 The Opinion issued a second invitation to the Court, but this one was ignored.
-Having noted that EU citizens exercise their rights “as human beings, not robots”, AG Sharpston stated that it was “time to invite the Court to deal openly with the issue of reverse discrimination”.
+Having noted that EU citizens exercise their rights ‘as human beings, not robots’, AG Sharpston stated that it was ‘time to invite the Court to deal openly with the issue of reverse discrimination’.

-In Zambrano, noting that a radical change was “not going to happen overnight”, she proposed a carefully circumscribed revision of the approach of the Court; it should find that Article 18 TFEU prohibited discrimination by a Member State against its own nationals “caused by the interaction of Article 21 TFEU with national law that entails a violation of a fundamental right protected under EU law, where at least equivalent protection is not available under national law”.
+In Ruiz Zambrano, noting that a radical change was ‘not going to happen overnight’, she proposed a carefully circumscribed revision of the approach of the Court; it should find that Article 18 TFEU prohibited discrimination by a Member State against its own nationals ‘caused by the interaction of Article 21 TFEU with national law that entails a violation of a fundamental right protected under EU law, where at least equivalent protection is not available under national law’.
 The Court did not attempt to tackle the issue of reverse discrimination, and at the time of writing, has yet to do so.

 In focusing on the human dimension of EU citizenship, AG Opinions have also reflected on the relevance of EU solidarity, and the duties Member States and EU citizens owe to each other in times of need.
 As noted above, AG Ćapeta reframed the discussion on unreasonable burdens around solidarity, burden sharing and integration.
-In NA, AG Wathelet argued for a recognition of where EU citizens had “constructed their citizenship”, and of attachment, “and of being integrated not only into the administrative and economic life of the host country but also into its social and cultural life”.
+In NA, AG Wathelet argued for a recognition of where EU citizens had ‘constructed their citizenship’, and of attachment, ‘and of being integrated not only into the administrative and economic life of the host country but also into its social and cultural life’.